VibeVision/Concise-MultiTask-Model/README.md

 ## Introduction
 This globally-reasoned multi-task model enables scene understanding and performs instrument segmentation and tool-tissue interaction detection.
 Using a sequential optimization technique, the proposed multi-task model outperforms other state-of-the-art single-task models on the MICCAI endoscopic vision challenge 2018 dataset.
 ## How to Use
  First, install the prerequisites mentioned.
-Then, follow t
+Then, follow the steps for dataset usage and model training and evaluation.
+Our setup section provides environment files for easy installation using conda.
+---
+## Acknowledgement
+Several parts of our code are adopted and modified from :
+1. Visual-Semantic G